Difficulty: 10 out of 10 (long climb up a big fat mountain with some very steep sections and light rock scrambling toward the top)

 I also had only a hazy memory of the gorgeous view from the top of Wittenberg, and any pictures I’d taken that day were on film, which means they were lost to the winds years ago.
-I won’t lose the pics we took on our most recent visit back to Wittenberg, though.
+I won’t lose the pics we took on our most recent visit back to Wittenberg, though, when my buddy Jeff and I decided we wanted to tackle a serious hike.
 Dude.
 What a spot.

 The summit of Wittenberg might not have the best view in the Catskills, but then again, it might.
 The stair-step ledge at the top gives a vantage point that’s tough to beat, too – it’s like nature’s own stadium seating.
 Here’s a nine-shot panorama (the photo in the banner image above is also a stitch of nine photos, so the perspective is a wee skewed):